MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 - **all**: migrate both types of data.

+Certain templates, such as the ones listed below, require corresponding enhanced data model packages to ensure the migrated website functions properly.
+To acquire these enhanced data model packages, users need to create a new site for the respective package, which will provide enhanced data model compatible solutions for migration.

+- Program registration
+- Program registration
+- FAQ

+The migration tool will verify the solutions.
+If any standard data model solution exists without an enhanced data model solution for the above packages, it will display a warning: ```Found template <tempaltename>.
+One of the prerequisite for migrate needs Enchanged data model template```

 ### Supported templates for migration

-Pass the site **Template Name** for the site.
 Sites with following templates are supported for migration:

 - Starter layout 1-5
 - Application processing